AlvynK123/HW1-P-Kwon/README.md

 - Lucene is clearly a powerful framework, however in order to be effective it requires a better understanding of its specific components such as analyzers, scoring mechanisms, and index structure.
 Performance is heavily impacted by JVM warmup and batch processing strategies, which should all be considered when one is measuring or optimizing index operations.
 Additionally, choosing the text analyzer, whether Standard, English or Custom, can affect search quality and relevance of results heavily as well.

 **Development Process:**
 - Iterative testing was important in understanding the behavior of the system.
 Starting with smaller datasets and scaling it up to larger ones demonstrated the importance of performance characteristics and bottlenecks.
 It is important to maintain clean separation between indexing and search logic because it can improve code maintainability.
 It also makes testing individual components easier.
-It was also learned that proper performance measurement must account for JVMP warmup time in order to get accurate results.
+It was also learned that proper performance measurement must account for JVM warmup time in order to get accurate results.

 **Key Takeaways:**
 - Search engines are inherently complex systems that require careful attention to I/O operations, memory management, and CPU optimization to achieve good performance.
 Production-grade search systems also need many features beyond just indexing and searching.
 This includes web crawling, real-time index updates, user interfaces, and more that was discussed earlier in the improvements section.
 The project provided valuable hands-on experience with important information retrieval concepts including inverted indexes, text analysis, relevance ranking algorithms, and performance tuning techniques.